Last updated April 2015

 Definitions of some common terms

-England, Wales and Northern Ireland: if a person ‘agrees by choice and has the freedom and capacity to make that choice’.
+The Sexual Offences Act 2003 for England and Wales says that a person consents to something if that person ‘agrees by choice and has the freedom and capacity to make that choice’.

 Scotland: ‘free agreement’.
 An offence will have taken place if the victim did not consent, or the accused had no reasonable belief that they consented.